How and when do I pay stamp duty?

 There’s currently no relief for first-time buyers in Wales, but the higher tax free threshold of £180,000 should make most first-time purchases tax-free.(3)

 Buy-to-let stamp duty & stamp duty on a second property

 Calculating stamp duty on second homes is different.
 If you’re buying a second home – meaning that you now have multiple properties – or a buy-to-let property, you’ll be required to pay an additional 3% on the standard stamp duty rates.

 If you’re buying a new home but you’re not a first-time buyer, you’ll only be required to pay the standard stamp duty rates.
-Something to note is that if your main residence hasn’t been sold by the time you complete your new purchase, you’ll have to pay the higher rates given that you technically own two properties.
+But if your main residence hasn’t been sold by the time you complete your new purchase, you’ll have to pay the higher rates given that you technically own two properties.

 Thankfully, you’ll be able to get a refund once you’ve sold your original home – as long as it’s within 36 months of the original purchase.